-Key Points: This article discusses when is the best time of year to buy a home in Park City & the Deer Valley Resort Area.
+Key Points: This article discusses when the best time of year to buy a home in Park City and the Deer Valley Resort Area.
 Below we show historical graphs and data to help illustrate the prime times to buy condos in Park City.
-Updated January 2021.
+Updated April 2022.

-When showing Park City homes that are listed for sale I'm frequently asked, "When is the best time of year to buy a home in Park City Utah?" in other words - Hey, when can I get the best deal on a house?
+When showing clients Park City homes listed for sale, I'm often asked, "When is the best time of year to buy a home in Park City, Utah?" in other words - Hey, when can I get the best deal on the house?

-For a while, I've wanted to dive into the data of when actually might be the best time of year to find a bargain - everything's relative, right?
-Park City real estate is complex and many of the homes are custom built with specific tastes and unique architecture/finishes can make it challenging to find the true value of a home.
+For a while, I've wanted to dive into the data of when might be the best time of year to find a bargain - everything's relative, right?
+Park City real estate is complex, and many of the homes are custom built with specific tastes, and unique architecture/finishes can make it challenging to find the actual value of a home.

-Here, homeowners tend to own their properties longer here than in most other areas of the United States which can lead to a lack of comparable properties.
-My advice, if you see a home come on the market that you love - let's get you a good deal and snatch it up!
+Here, homeowners tend to own their properties longer here than in most other areas of the United States, leading to a lack of comparable properties.
+So my advice, if you see a home come on the market that you love - let's get you a good deal and snatch it up!

-Several months ago I wrote an article on condo sales and When is the best time of year to buy a condo in Park City, Utah? and it's done so well enough that I thought it would be helpful for you to know when the best time to buy a single-family home as well.
+Several months ago, I wrote an article on condo sales When is the best time of year to buy a condo in Park City, Utah? and it's done well enough that I thought it would be helpful for you to know when the best time to buy a single-family home as well.

-In this article, I've done deep research on Park City real estate by going back five years and breaking sales down by year and even deeper by month.
+In this article, I've researched Park City real estate by going back five years and breaking sales down by year and even deeper by month.

-While the information provided is data-driven and factual it isn't broken down to areas smaller than Park City.
-The reason why the data isn't broken down to a smaller area like Deer Valley is that the data becomes too thin and not meaningful.
-If I break it down to an area like Deer Valley, or Promontory for that matter, then the data should be broken down into neighborhoods and again we don't have enough meaningful data because one or two sales would throw the entire graph out of whack.
+While the information provided is data-driven and factual, it isn't broken down into areas smaller than Park City.
+The data isn't broken down to a smaller area like Deer Valley because the data becomes too thin and not meaningful.
+If I break it down to a place like Deer Valley, or Promontory, then the data should be broken down into neighborhoods, and again, we don't have enough meaningful data because one or two sales would throw the entire graph out of whack.

-If you're interested in buying a home in Park City this will be a good broad overview.
-If you need information on a specific area or price band we can get you additional data, graphs, and charts.
+If you're interested in buying a home in Park City, this will be an excellent broad overview.
+However, if you need information on a specific area or price band, we can get you additional data, graphs, and charts.

 The Park City real estate market functions differently within different price ranges.
-While the sub $1,000,000 price point has been on fire for the past few years, the $5,000,000 and above price range hasn't necessarily ever taken back off to pre 2008 prices.
-That being said about luxury homes in Park City, we recently had a $25,000,000 home in Deer Crest go under contract in weeks.
+While the sub $1,000,000 price point has been on fire for the past few years, the $5,000,000 and above price range hasn't necessarily taken back off to pre-2008 prices.
+About luxury homes in Park City, we recently had a $25,000,000 home in Deer Crest go under contract in weeks.

 While the days on the market may seem long on some properties, they will sell if priced correctly.
-I've recently had great success making offers on properties that were overpriced and the sellers just needed an offer to sell.
+I've recently had great success making offers on overpriced properties, and the sellers just needed an offer to sell.

-Starting to Dig Into The Numbers: The homes for sale in Park City can be challenging to navigate and differentiate with unique views, custom builds, expensive remodels, ski-in-ski-out access.
-Over the past five years, the recorded price range of homes that have sold in Park City has been from the lowest price of $295,000 to the highest price of nearly $24,000,000 (updated 2021).
+Starting to Dig Into The Numbers: The homes for sale in Park City can be challenging to navigate and differentiate with unique views, custom builds, expensive remodels, and ski-in-ski-out access.
+However, over the past five years, the recorded price range of homes sold in Park City has been from the lowest price of $295,000 to the highest price of nearly $24,000,000 (updated 2021).

 Fun Tidbit - The three highest recorded sales prices of homes in Park City have been in The Colony at White Pine Canyon, sales in The Canyons have been strong, and the Deer Valley neighborhoods of Bald Eagle, Stein Eriksen Residences, Deer Crest, and Empire Pass aren't far behind.

-When I really start digging into the data I find that the most sales took place in August of 2017 with 62 sales, but in May 2016, July 2017, and August 2019 there were 61 sales in each of those months.
-The lowest month for homes sold in Park City was in January 2016 with 24 sales, and the lowest recent month was March 2019 with 31 sales.
+When I started digging into the data, I found that the most sales took place in August 2017 with 62 sales, but in May 2016, July 2017, and August 2019, there were 61 sales each month.
+The lowest month for homes sold in Park City was in January 2016, with 24 sales, and the lowest recent month was March 2019, with 31 sales.

-Historically, over the past five years, August has the most sales per month with 54.8 homes sold and December is the slowest month with an average of 35.2 homes sold.
-Remember on new construction, the time to close can be anywhere from eight months to several years - depending on the product.
+Over the past five years, August has had the most sales per month with 54.8 homes sold, and December is the slowest month with an average of 35.2 homes sold.
+Remember, on new construction, the time to close can be from eight months to several years - depending on the product.

 Average Number of Sales Per Month in Park City Over the Past Five Years